 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Seiko Group Corporation reported total carbon emissions of approximately 88,434,000 kg CO2e, comprising 8,154,000 kg CO2e from Scope 1 and 88,434,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 42% by FY2030, using FY2022 as the baseline.
-Additionally, Seiko is targeting a 25% reduction in absolute Scope 3 emissions, specifically from purchased goods and services and the use of sold products, within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. Seiko's commitment reflects its dedication to sustainability within the textiles, apparel, footwear, and luxury goods sector, headquartered in Japan.
+In 2023, Seiko Group Corporation reported total greenhouse gas emissions of approximately 88,434,000 kg CO2e from Scope 1 and 2, alongside significant Scope 3 emissions, including about 36,220,000 kg CO2e from purchased goods and services and approximately 95,739,000 kg CO2e from the use of sold products.
+This reflects a commitment to transparency in their carbon footprint across various scopes.
+Seiko has set ambitious climate targets, aiming to reduce absolute Scope 1 and 2 emissions by 42% by FY2030, using FY2022 as the baseline.
+Additionally, the company plans to cut Scope 3 emissions from purchased goods and services and the use of sold products by 25% within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Seiko's climate commitments demonstrate a proactive approach to reducing their carbon emissions and addressing climate change, reflecting their responsibility as a leader in the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents